HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-size-css.png",
-  caption="Median CSS size by CMS.", description="Column chart showing the median weight of CSS resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=176229983&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Median CSS size by CMS.", description="Column chart showing the median weight of CSS resources downloaded in each of the top five most adopted CMSs, for each device.
+In most cases (apart from Wixs) the desktop and mobile sizes are very similar.
+For WordPress it's 117 KB on desktop and 115 KB on mobile, for Drupal it's 68 KB and 66 KB respectively, for Joomla it's 86 KB and 83 KB, for Wix it's 18 KB on desktop but only 9 KB on mobile, and finally for Squarespace it's 89 KB for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=176229983&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"